validatedpatterns/docs/multicloud-gitops/getting-started.md

 OpenShift cluster.
 It is desirable to have a cluster for deploying the GitOps management hub assets and a separate cluster(s) for the managed cluster(s).

-If you do not have a running Red Hat OpenShift cluster you can start one on a public or private cloud by using [Red Hat's cloud service](https://console.redhat.com/openshift/create).
+If you do not have a running Red Hat OpenShift cluster, you can start one on a public or private cloud by using [Red Hat's cloud service](https://console.redhat.com/openshift/create).